kartik-nain/DB-Driven-Node-Express-App/README.md

 ## Routes
 The following routes are available:

+### User Authentication API
+* POST /api/auth/register: Registers a new user by creating a new person document in the collection.
+Requires name, username, and password in the request body.
+* POST /api/auth/login: Authenticates a user by checking the provided username and password against the stored data.
+Returns a JWT token upon successful login.
+This JWT token is needed to access the Sales Data API.

+### Sales Data API
 * POST /api/sales: This route adds a new "sales" document to the collection using the body of the request and returns the created object/fail message to the client.
 * GET /api/sales: This route accepts the numeric query parameters "page" and "perPage" as well as the string parameter "storeLocation".
 It returns all "sales" objects for a specific "page" to the client as well as optionally filtering by "storeLocation", if provided.
 * GET /api/sales/:id: This route accepts a route parameter that represents the _id of the desired sales object.
 It returns a specific "sales" object to the client.